irmen/Pyro4/docs/source/nameserver.rst

 listmatching : listmatching pattern
   List only the objects with a name matching the given regular expression pattern.

+lookup : lookup name
+  Looks up a single name registration and prints the uri.

 register : register name uri
   Registers a name to the given Pyro object :abbr:`URI (universal resource identifier)`.